 These are principally masters and honours (3rd/4th year undergrad) level, however many of them are introductory.
 Class sizes have varied from small seminars of twelve students to large amphitheatres of 120.

 Whenever possible I prioritize a seminar-style with weekly readings and discussions.
 In order to encourage participation and structure students’ independent learning hours, I generally require weekly reading responses from students.
-In class, I employ a variety of activities, including student presentations, debates, break-out or ‘buzz’ groups, and extended Socratic style dialogues with a single student or small group.
+In class, I employ a variety of activities, including student presentations, debates, break-out or ‘buzz’ groups, and extended Socratic style dialogues.

 Ongoing and future projects